 10. Washington, D.C.

-Despite recent success in hockey and baseball, Washington’s sports scene remains gloomy.
-The Commanders’ ongoing struggles, the Wizards’ mediocrity, and D.C.
+Despite some recent successes, Washington’s sports scene remains gloomy.
+The Commanders’ are on the up and up, but the Wizards’ mediocrity, and D.C.
 United’s inconsistency contribute to fan frustration.
 The city’s passionate fanbase continues to weather disappointment, hoping for a return to glory across all major sports.

 9. Philadelphia, Philadelphia